 'Historically informed performance’ can be traced back to the work done by Arnold Dolmetsch and his coterie in late 19th century London.
 Antiquarian, organologist (i.e., instrument maker), scholar, and performer, Dolmetsch found a champion in no less influential a critic than George Bernard Shaw (writing pseudonymously as Corni Bassetto, for the The Star and The World in London), yet he never found – and, in truth, probably never sought – a broad-based public following.

 Our modern-day movement towards ‘historically informed performance’ is rooted in Amsterdam, Basel, and Vienna, where, immediately after the Second World War, a notable group of musicians addressed themselves to reinventing music of the past, and specifically of the Baroque, in stylistically appropriate manners.
-Leaders of the movement included conductor Nicholas Harnoncourt (who founded the Vienna-based orchestra Concentus Musicus) and three Dutch musicians who were (and, indeed, still are) active as soloists, chamber musicians, and teachers: harpsichordist and organist Gustav Leonhardt, recorder virtuoso Frans Brueggen, and cellist Anner Bylsma.
+Leaders of the movement included conductor Nicholas Harnoncourt (who founded the Vienna-based orchestra Concentus Musicus) and three Dutch musicians who were active as soloists, chamber musicians, and teachers: harpsichordist and organist Gustav Leonhardt, recorder virtuoso Frans Brueggen, and cellist Anner Bylsma.